shashins/Capstone1/README.md

 ticket cost for both weekdays and weekends or increasing number of days of opening or reducing the number of runs or reduce the total skiable area to reduce operation cost?

+## Context

+Big Mountain Resort has recently installed an additional chair lift to help increase the distribution of visitors across the mountain.
+This additional chair increases their operating costs by $1,540,000 this season.
+Every year about 350,000 people ski or snowboard at Big Mountain.
+This business profit margin is 9.2% and the investors would like to keep it there.
+The business is eager to get your recommendations on recouping the increased operating costs from the new chair this season.
+Additionally, what can they expect this years' annual revenue to be if they make the changes you recommend? has on the business’ profitability.

+## Criteria for success

+To keep annual profit margin at 9.2 %.

+## Stakeholders

+Director of Operations and Database Manager from Big Mountain Resort